akaabdullahmateen/roadmap/mechatronics/control-systems/index.md

 ### Time invariance

-A system is considered time-invariant, given it has a time-dependent output function $y(t)$ and a time-dependent input function $u(t)$, if a time delay on the input function $u(t - \tau)$ directly equates to a time delay on the output function $y(t - \tau)$.
+A system is considered time-invariant if a time delay on the input function $u(t - \tau)$ directly equates to a time delay on the output function $y(t - \tau)$.
 In other words, if the input to the system is applied $\tau$ time units later, the output will be identical except for the equivalent time delay.

 $$
 \begin{equation}